nextflow-io/training/docs/troubleshoot/introduction.md

 # Introduction

-Effective troubleshooting strategies are essential for identifying and resolving issues efficiently, minimizing downtime, and ensuring the smooth development cycles.
+Effective troubleshooting strategies are essential for identifying and resolving issues efficiently, minimizing downtime, and ensuring smooth development cycles.
 Investing in troubleshooting strategies not only resolves immediate issues but also cultivates a culture of problem-solving and continuous improvement.

 This training will focus on examples of common mistakes that are introduced into pipelines during development.